Saiganesh-1234/college-demo-/README.md

 # college-demo-
-This is my first Repositiry (or) Repos.
+This is my first Repositiry.
 <br>
 Author -Sai Ganesh